forrestjgq/lsp/thread/pwpt/pthread4.md

     int status;

     /*
-     * We won't create more than CREW_SIZE members.
+     * We won't create more than CREW_SIZE members
      */
     if (crew_size > CREW_SIZE)
         return EINVAL;